petk/php-build-system/docs/cmake/cmake.md

 ```

 The optional `--progress` option displays a progress, `-j` option enables
-running tests in parallel, and `--verbose` option outputs additional info to the
+running CMake tests in parallel, and `--verbose` option outputs additional info
-stdout.
+to the stdout.
 In PHP case the `--verbose` is added so the output of the
 `run-tests.php` script is displayed.

 Testing can be also specified in CMake presets so configuration can be coded and